ravitemer/mcphub.nvim/doc/extensions/codecompanion.md

 ### Tool Access

 #### 1. Universal MCP Access (`@mcp`)
-Adds all available MCP servers to the system prompt and provides LLM with `use_mcp_tool` and `access_mcp_resource` tools.
+Adds all available MCP servers to the system prompt and provides LLM with `@mcp` tool group which has `use_mcp_tool` and `access_mcp_resource` tools.
 ```
-@mcp What files are in the current directory?
+@{mcp} What files are in the current directory?
 ```

 #### 2. Server Groups (when `make_tools = true`)
-Access all tools from a specific server.
+You can add all the enabled tools from a specific server with server groups.
+Unlike the `@mcp` group where all the running servers are converted and added to the system prompt, the tools added with server groups are pure function tools and hence depend on model support.
 The available groups depend on your connected MCP servers:

 ```
-@neovim Read the main.lua file    # If you have neovim server
+@{neovim} Read the main.lua file    # All tools from the neovim server will be added as function tools
-@github Create an issue           # If you have github server
+@{github} Create an issue
-@fetch Get this webpage           # If you have fetch server
+@{fetch} Get this webpage
 ```

-Server groups are automatically created based on your connected MCP servers.
+Server groups are automatically created based on your connected MCP servers when enabled via `make_tools`.
 Check your MCP Hub UI to see which servers you have connected.

 #### 3. Individual Tools (when `make_tools = true`)
-Pinpoint specific functionality with namespaced tools.
+You can just provide a single tool from a server for fine-grained functionality.
 Tool names depend on your connected servers:
 ```
-@neovim__read_file Show me the config file
+@{neovim__read_file} Show me the config file
-@fetch__fetch Get this webpage content
+@{fetch__fetch} Get this webpage content
-@github__create_issue File a bug report
+@{github__create_issue} File a bug report
 ```

 Use the MCP Hub UI or CodeCompanion's tool completion to discover available tools.